spaceavocado/librarian/readme.md

 const result = search("Christie visited the New York's city center last week.")
 ```

-### AND and OR Exclusiveness Within the Same Scope
+### AND, OR, XOR, NOR Exclusiveness Within the Same Scope

-`AND` and `OR` operators cannot be mixed within the same expression scope, they could be combined only within different scope of the search expression.
+`AND`, `OR`, `NOR`, `XOR` operators cannot be mixed within the same expression scope, they could be combined only within different scope of the search expression.
 See [Search Expression Scoping/Nesting](#search-expression-scopingnesting) for more details.

 **Examples:**